annotifyapp/annotifyapp.github.io/Projects.md

 8) CDNjs

-9) OpenAI
+9) OpenAI ... because of GPT-4?
+Meh ... we'll see; probably not.
+We do respect the connections and hype of the OpenAI mafia ... we're not being critical -- the level of networking and connection maintenance necessary to drive the hype surrounding something like GPT-4 is basically unparalleled ... we study OpenAI for their approach to networking, not necessarily the AI itself ... but the AI is not bad either.
+It's just that AI practioners really need to *wise up* and understand how much of role HYPE and emotion plays in the world of PEOPLE ... who work on AI.

-10) Newsblur
+10) Newsblur and other RSS newsfeed readers

 11) Pre-Print Archives

-12) [Anaconda Community](https://community.anaconda.cloud/) ... particularly, just the basic [Conda infrastructure](https://github.com/annotifyapp/conda) OS-agnostic, system-level binary package manager and ecosystem
+12) The [Anaconda Community](https://community.anaconda.cloud/) has a substantial impact on how we view reliable foundations, which just work ... this particularly pertains to something like the basic [Conda infrastructure](https://github.com/annotifyapp/conda) OS-agnostic, system-level binary package manager and ecosystem -- it is perhaps not perfect, but it is used because it is just flat out more reliable and requires less arcane hackery to support

 13) [PyTorch](https://github.com/annotifyapp/pytorch) ...
 Tensors and Dynamic neural networks in Python with strong GPU acceleration